 You can maximize profits by doing a private sale, but you’ll have to place an ad, let strangers drive your vehicle, haggle over the price and deal with the hassle of transferring money once the deal is made.

 If just reading that last paragraph exhausts you, consider a dealer trade-in.
 It could save you time, plus, all that money you make from it can be applied to your next car purchase.
 (Two birds, one stone.)
 Another upside: The dealer typically handles transferring the title and the registration paperwork, as well as the payoff of any existing loan on your car.

 Used vehicles are welcome at most dealers, so don’t limit yourself to those that sell your car’s make.
-In 2017, there were more 39 million used-car sales in the U.S., according to Edmunds.
+In 2018, there were more than 40.8 million used-car sales in the U.S., according to Edmunds.

 Here’s how to rev up your vehicle’s appeal and get the most cash for your car.

 Be a prepared shopper and take advantage of online resources, such as the GEICO Car Buying Service, powered by TrueCar, to see what others paid and compare market averages on used-car listings.

 To score the best deal on your trade-in, calculate your car’s market value and use that to determine your asking price.
 Online resources will give you estimates based on the make, year, mileage and condition of your car.
 Also, factor in the dealer’s gross profit margin (around 12 percent).
 Take it to a few dealers and compare offers.

 Presenting a clean car is a simple way to boost offers on your trade-in.
 Get it detailed, including the engine.
 Having service records also helps.
 “A clean car and good maintenance records indicate that you’ve taken care of your car,” says Cari Crane, senior industry analyst for TrueCar.

 Be Up Front About Repairs